 Ben Sanders is a versatile performer, instrumentalist, writer, producer, and teacher who has lived and worked in Nashville, Tennessee since 2006.
-Known primarily for his work on the fiddle and Monroe-style mandolin, he has had the opportunity to work with some of the finest artists in country, bluegrass, and old-time music today- including David Davis, Matt and Rachel Combs, The Sweetback Sisters, Brad Folk, Ward Stout, Jay Unger & Molly Mason, David Long, Luke Richardson, Marty Hays, Roland White, Mike Bub, Mandy Barnett, Mike Snider, Garrison Keillor, Nora Jane Struthers, Robert Montgomery, Alan Munde, Allison Brown, and Aly Bain.
+Known primarily for his work on the fiddle and Monroe-style mandolin, he has had the opportunity to work with some of the finest artists in country, bluegrass, and old-time music today- including David Davis, Matt and Rachel Combs, The Sweetback Sisters, Jay Unger & Molly Mason, Garrison Keillor, Mike Snider, Brad Folk, David Long, Luke Richardson, Marty Hays, Roland White, Mike Bub, Mandy Barnett, Nora Jane Struthers, Robert Montgomery, Alan Munde, Allison Brown, and Aly Bain.

 In 2011, Ben was the first graduate from Vanderbilt’s Blair School of Music with a degree in country, bluegrass, and old-time fiddle performance, under the direction of Matt Combs.
 He already has an array of accomplishments under his belt, including appearances on WSM’s “Grand Ole Opry”, Garrison Keillor’s “A Prairie Home Companion”, RFD-TV’s “Cumberland Highlanders Show”, and several state fiddle championship blue ribbons.
 Ben is also a seasoned educator.
 He’s been a featured instructor at Jay Ungar’s Ashokan Western & Swing Week, the Country Music Hall of Fame, and collaborated on lectures and presentations at Nashville’s Frist Center for the Visual Arts, Vanderbilt University, the Cheekwood Museum of Art, and other middle schools, high schools, and colleges across the country.
 When he’s not touring or teaching, Ben can be found hard at work in the studio, lending his skills to numerous recordings as an instrumentalist, arranger, and producer.